Buying VS Renting in Chicago [2020: Final Verdict]

 Not only do you have to compare and contrast home buying and renting, but you also need to ask yourself the right questions to confirm your readiness.

 Below are some starter questions that can help you determine if you’re ready or not:

 What is my top financial priority?

-Do you have to lower other expenses or cut down spending in order to afford monthly payments and rebuild your income?
+Do you have to lower other expenses or cut down spending to afford monthly payments and rebuild your income?
 Before signing any papers, make sure you don’t have to drastically change your spending habits, you want to be completely comfortable with your monthly payments.

-Thinking about starting a retirement or emergency fund?
+Are you thinking about starting a retirement or emergency fund?
 These plans may have to sit on the back burner for a bit until you are financially ready to start saving again.

 Do I have savings for a down payment and closing costs?

 Unlike home buying, renting requires a deposit to cover the first month’s rent when signing a lease.